awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

 You can register a Systems Manager Run Command task with a maintenance window using the AWS CLI, as demonstrated in [Step 3: Register a task with the maintenance window \(AWS CLI\)](mw-cli-tutorial-tasks.md)\.
 You can also register tasks for Systems Manager Automation workflows, AWS Lambda functions, and AWS Step Functions tasks, as demonstrated below\.

+**Note**
+You must specify one or more targets for maintenance window Run Command\-type tasks\.
+Depending on the task, targets are optional for other maintenance window task types \(Automation, AWS Lambda, and AWS Step Functions\)\.
+For more information about running tasks that do not specify targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.

 In this topic, we provide examples of using the `register-task-with-maintenance-window` CLI command to register each of the four supported task types with a maintenance window\.
 The examples are for demonstration only, but you can modify them to create working task registration commands\.

 **Using the \-\-cli\-input\-json option**